 Now with nearly 100 completed randos under my belt, I’m here to help you start playing and/or streaming your own A Link to the Past randomizers with a guide I wish was around when I started learning the ropes.

-A randomized Zelda game can change a lot of gameplay elements, depending on what version of the game or randomizer you are playing.
 The typical A Link to the Past Randomizer (ALttPR), changes the item, crystal, and pendant locations in the game, leaving all keys, maps, and compasses shuffled within their respective dungeons.
 Each randomized game, or seed, is always designed to be beatable.

 This means you could get something as useful as the Hookshot in the first chest in your house.
 You could be lucky enough to have Turtle Rock be assigned a pendant, allowing you to skip it since only the 7 crystals are needed to face Ganon.